 A humanitarian disaster revealed by The Guardian which estimates that "more than 6500 workers from poor countries died on the construction sites of the stadiums and infrastructure of the Cup".
 Not to mention the recent controversy surrounding the false supporters paid by the organizing committee.

 More recently, the competition, which takes place for the first time in autumn from November 20 to December 18, has also made the organization react.
-Open doors which recalls that the Mondial takes place in a country where Christians are victims of discrimination and persecution.
+Open House which recalls that the Mondial takes place in a country where Christians are victims of discrimination and persecution.
 Indeed, he is ranked 18th in theThe NGO's 2022 Global Christian Persecution Index.

 In Qatar, no citizen has the right to leave Islam or participate in a Christian ceremony, while foreigners can worship only in buildings authorized by the government.
 However, the 157 churches active before the pandemic were closed due to the health crisis.
 To date, only 61 have been allowed to reopen, prompting many Christians to meet underground.